Big Six (Premier League): Alternative definitions

+Following two consecutive seasons where they finished one spot outside the relegation spots in 17th, debate began to emerge on whether Tottenham Hotspur in particular could be considered a "Big Six" club any longer; in February 2026, with the team sitting four points above the relegation zone, Wayne Rooney opined on his BBC Sounds show that the club were not "good enough to compete at the top end of the Premier League", while the team's former manager Ange Postecoglou claimed the team were "not a big club".
+BBC Sport raised the question of whether Aston Villa, with three consecutive top-six finishes, or Newcastle United with two since 2020, could be a replacement for the team in the Big Six.
+In March 2026, SportsView through OneFootball suggested that Aston Villa had taken Tottenham Hotspur's place in the Big Six "after outperforming them in recent seasons".
+A post-season analysis by Planet Football suggested that the concept of the big six "just about limp[ed] on" as Tottenham avoided relegation, but commented if "the likes of Aston Villa keep qualifying for the Champions League", the term may have to be retired.

 Rivalries

 Multiple rivalries exist among the Big Six clubs.
-Arsenal has London-based rivalries with Chelsea and Tottenham Hotspur, and league-based rivalries with Manchester City and Manchester United, while the club's relationship with Liverpool was noted as "friendly and sporting" by the Guardian.
-The rivalries of Chelsea, in addition to Arsenal include Liverpool, Manchester United and Tottenham, while Liverpool's rivalries encompass Manchester City and Manchester United, both of which share an intracity rivalry, known as the Manchester derby.
+Arsenal has London-based rivalries with Chelsea and Tottenham Hotspur, and league-based rivalries with Manchester City and Manchester United, while the club's relationship with Liverpool was noted as "friendly and sporting" by The Guardian.
+The rivalries of Chelsea, in addition to Arsenal include Liverpool, Manchester United and Tottenham, while Liverpool's rivalries encompass Manchester City and Manchester United, both of which share an intracity rivalry, contested in the Manchester derby.
 Chelsea's rivalry with Manchester City emerged from the clubs' successes in the UEFA Champions League in the early 2020s.

 Players

 From 2015 to 2019, a significant increase in incoming transfers by the Big Six for players from foreign clubs occurred, whereas less than 15% of players signed during the period were from other Premier League clubs.
 In the 2020s, the percentage of players signed by the Big Six from other Premier League clubs increased substantially, with the 2025 summer transfer window seeing the highest percentage since 2010 at 27%.

-Seven players have played for three or more Big Six clubs.
-Nicolas Anelka and Raheem Sterling are the only players to have played for four, both representing Arsenal, Chelsea, Liverpool and Manchester City, while Kolo Touré, William Gallas, Yossi Benayoun, Emmanuel Adebayor and Daniel Sturridge each played for three.
+Eight players have played for three or more Big Six clubs.
+Nicolas Anelka and Raheem Sterling are the only players to have played for four, both representing Arsenal, Chelsea, Liverpool and Manchester City, while Kolo Touré, William Gallas, Yossi Benayoun, Emmanuel Adebayor, Daniel Sturridge and Danny Welbeck each played for three.
 Since the foundation of the Premier League until August 2022, there were 77 player transfers between two Big Six clubs.